SalOrak/whaler.nvim/README.md

     directories = { "/home/user/projects", "/home/user/work"}, -- Absolute path directories to search.
 By default the list is empty. auto_file_explorer = true, -- Whether to automatically open file explorer.
 By default is true file_explorer = "netrw", -- Automagically creates a configuration for the file explorer of your choice.
-Options are "netrw"(default), "nvimtree", "neotree". file_explorer_config = { -- Map to configure what command is trigger but which plugin plugin_name = "netrw", -- Plugin.
+Options are "netrw"(default), "nvimtree", "neotree". file_explorer_config = { -- (OPTIONAL) Map to configure what command is trigger but which plugin.
+For basic configuration this is done automatically setting up the file_explorer config. plugin_name = "netrw", -- Plugin.
 Should be installed. command = "Explorer", -- The plugin command to open.
                               -- Command must accept a path as parameter